-Abstract: This paper investigates how firms invest under demand uncertainty focusing on the role of information in container shipping.
-I develop and estimate a dynamic oligopoly model that allows uncertainty about the demand process in addition to uncertainty about demand realizations: agents do not know the true parameters in the demand process, but form and revise their expectations based on information available at each decision-making moment.
-I find that the uncertainty about the demand process amplifies investment cycles through (i) leading firms to update beliefs more often and drastically as they experience demand volatility, and (ii) intensifying strategic incentives among firms.
+Abstract: This paper studies the impact of uncertainty about underlying demand process on investment and welfare in container shipping.
+In particular, I explore how such uncertainty interacts with demand fluctuations and firms' strategic incentives.
+I construct and estimate a dynamic oligopoly model in which agents do not know the true parameters in the demand process, but form and revise their beliefs based on information available at each decision-making moment.
+I find that uncertainty about the demand process amplifies investment cycles through (i) leading firms to revise beliefs more drastically as they experience demand fluctuations, and (ii) intensifying strategic incentives among firms.

-The Competitive Effects of Information Sharing (with John Asker, Chaim Fershtman, and Ariel Pakes)
+A Computational Framework for Analyzing Dynamic Procurement Auctions: The Market Impact of Information Sharing (with John Asker, Chaim Fershtman, and Ariel Pakes)

 NBER Working Paper No. 22836.